fourstix/-Elfos-SPI-OLED-Drivers/README.md

   * snowflakes.asm - Demo program to draw falling snowflake bitmaps on the display screen.
   * charset.asm - Demo program to draw the printable ASCII character set on the display screen.
   * helloworld.asm - Demo program to draw the classic greeting on the display screen.
-  * textbg.asm - Demo program to draw text with transparent and opaque background options on the display screen.
+  * textbg.asm - Demo program to draw text with normal, inverse and overlay options on the display screen.
   * direct.asm - Demo program to directly write pattern bytes to the display.
+  * align.asm - Demo program to draw lines, rectangles and inverset text to show pixel alignment.
   * build.bat - Windows batch file to assemble and link the sh1106 programs.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete assembled binaries and their associated files.
 * **/src/include/**  -- Include files for the SH1106 display programs and the libraries.